Hisqkq/Snake-AI-RL/README.md

-# 🐍 AI Snake Game
+# 🐍 AI Snake Reinforcement learning

 Welcome to the AI Snake Game project!
 This repository showcases various AI methods to play the classic Snake game, including Heuristic, Q-learning, Deep Q-Networks (DQN), and Prioritized Experience Replay (PER).
 Each method is implemented and evaluated for performance.